 Not all images of naked children satisfy the legal definition of child pornography.

 This is the type of crime where law enforcement authorities generally need the defendant’s help to obtain a conviction.
 These cases typically result from police officers who work in an undercover capacity trading images or videos of child pornography on the Internet.
 Once they either receive child pornography or send child pornography to a third party, the undercover officer will obtain the IP address of the computer that the third party is using.
 The undercover officer usually will then obtain a search warrant to seize the computer from the target.
 When the undercover officer executes the search warrant and seizes the computer, he or she always tries to establish that the target was the only person who uses the computer.
 It’s amazing how many people will make admissions to law enforcement authorities and confess to possessing or distributing the illegal images.
-If an officer ever arrives at your doorstep with a warrant, politely refuse to make any statements about anything until you have consulted with a criminal defense attorney.
+If an officer ever arrives at your doorstep with a warrant, politely refuse to make any statements about anything until you have consulted with a Middlesex County possession of child pornography attorney.

 Given the serious consequences that result from a conviction for possession of child pornography, it is essential that you have a Middlesex County criminal defense attorney who is experienced in trying these types of cases.
 Attorney Chris Spring has successfully defended individuals facing indictment for child pornography charges, statutory rape, sex trafficking, and more.